Myeloproliferative Neoplasms Clinical Trial

 Eastern Cooperative Oncology Group performance status 0 to 2

-Peripheral blast count of <10% throughout the Screening period and at baseline
+Peripheral blast count of <10% throughout the Screening period prior to randomization

 Absolute neutrophil count of ≥500/µL

-Left ventricular cardiac ejection fraction of ≥50% by echocardiogram or multigated acquisition (MUGA) scan
+Left ventricular cardiac ejection fraction of ≥50% by echocardiogram or multigated acquisition scan

 Adequate liver and renal function, defined by liver transaminases (aspartate aminotransferase [AST]/serum glutamic-oxaloacetic transaminase [SGOT] and alanine aminotransferase [ALT]/serum glutamic pyruvic transaminase [SGPT]) ≤3 × the upper limit of normal (ULN) (AST/ALT ≤5 × ULN if transaminase elevation is related to MF), total bilirubin ≤4 x ULN (in cases where total bilirubin is elevated, direct bilirubin ≤4 × ULN, is required) and creatinine ≤2.5 mg/dL